 Ultima V: Warriors of Destiny was one of the first to use this trope.
 If you are captured by Lord Blackthorn, you are asked one of the mantras to the Shrines of Virtue.
 If you refuse, Lord Blackthorn will drag a companion under a swinging blade and ask "are you sure you don't want to tell me?"
 If you continue to refuse, your companion will die and will never return.

 At one point in Kingdom Hearts II, Donald and Goofy are captured by a bunch of Heartless while Sora is unconscious.
-When he comes to, he encounters a "Heartless Commander", who orders the duo to be tortured after Sora makes a snarky comment on his status.
+When he comes to, he encounters a "Heartless Commander", who then tortures the two with electricity after Sora makes a snarky comment on his status.
 Sora instantly surrenders to save his friends, and all three of them are thrown in prison.

 This happened to The Blonde Marvel when she didn't want to pay for Madame de Sade's broken window.